 Let's be real—city kids rock at building snowmen!
 Trade your visions of tobogganing, hot cocoa and assembling Frosty up on a sparkling country hillside for city snowmen that know what's up (and definitely chill harder than the rest).
 When you've had your fill of the best NYC museums and indoor activities for kids, hit the sidewalk or park and build the coolest piece of snow artwork this city's ever seen.

-Brooklyn Botanic Garden will host a series of fun wintry events for all ages the Sunday of each month.
+Brooklyn Botanic Garden hosts a series of fun wintry events for all ages the first Sunday of each month.
 When cabin fever hits the family, a variety of activities at the garden will give visitors a chance to get in touch with nature during the quiet winter months.
-The series kicks off Dec 4 with a winter bird-watching walk, a pretend petting zoo for toddlers, and indoor crafts and a reading of Mermaids on Parade and other water-inspired children’s stories inside the Steinhardt Conservatory.
 All ages.

 Think sightseeing's just for tourists?
 These family attractions will have you thinking otherwise—they're too good to pass up, even for local families!
 Check out our lineup of the best family attractions and plan your visit to iconic destinations like the Empire State Building and American Museum of Natural History, or check out other fun things like our favorite zoos in NYC.
 Our picks range from popular stuff like the Statue of Liberty and Jane's Carousel to lesser known spots like the Lowline Lab.
 These great kids' attractions will certainly please the whole crew, so hit the arrows to scroll through our top 50 picks below and wow the littles with your knowledge of the coolest free activities for kids in NYC (many items on our list come cost-free)!
 For more super cool things to do, check out our top family vacations from NYC and favorite kids' museums!